popipo74/FinalVotingBlockchain/README.md

 3. Metamask(create or connect to blockchain wallet)
 4. Infura(using infura API to connect to Infura blockchain network.

+## Directory Structure

+* contracts/ — Folder holding all of the Contracts.
+DO NOT DELETE Migrations.sol
+* migrations/ — Folder holding Migration files, which help you deploy your smart contracts into the Blockchain.
+* src/ — holds the HTML/CSS and Javascript files for the application
+* truffle.js — Truffle Configuration file
+* build/ — You won’t see this folder until you compile your contracts.
+This folder holds the build artifacts so don’t modify any of these files!
+Build artifacts describe the function and architecture of your contract and give Truffle Contracts and web3 information on how to interact with your Smart Contract in the Blockchain.

 ### Step untuk deploy smart contract blockchain

 1. mkdir 'project name'